Sanjay-Shr/DevOps_Challenge/README.md

 - Understood Kubernetes' role in managing multi-container environments.
 - Foundation set for upcoming hands-on Kubernetes components and architecture.

+### Day 62 – Understanding Monolithic vs Microservices and Kubernetes Architecture

+- Learned the difference between monolithic and microservices architecture.
+- Understood why monolithic apps are difficult to scale and update.
+- Studied Kubernetes architecture including master and worker node roles.
+- Explored key Kubernetes components like API Server, Scheduler, etcd, and Kubelet.
+- Understood how pods, services, and CNI networks operate.
+- Learned how kubectl interacts with the cluster to manage workloads.
+- Strengthened core orchestration fundamentals required for future Kubernetes work.
 ---

 ## How to Use This Repo